libertycoverage/Capella-MBSE-Manuals/Capella MANUAL project import export.md

 go into the last folder containing .afm aird and .capella files

-pachage that last folder into .zip
+package that last folder into .zip

 you have now exported project